 Wildlife destruction is caused due to:

-- Increasing demand of hides and meat has led to the hunting of animals.
+- Increasing demand for hides and meat has led to the hunting of animals.

-- Frequent floods and earthquakes are the natural causes for wildlife destruction.
+- Frequent floods and earthquakes are the natural causes of wildlife destruction.

 What will happen if all the forests are destroyed?